 (b) causing serious damage to property.

+[Section 114 amended by No. 49 of 2010 s.
+84.]

 115. Child may be searched

-(1) An officer may search a child, and any thing found on or with the child, for any thing or substance that can be seized under section 116.
+(1) An authorised person may search a child, and any thing found on or with the child, for any thing or substance that can be seized under section 116.

 (2) The search of a child must be done —

-(a) by an officer, or a person designated under subsection (3), who is of the same sex as the child; and
+(a) by an authorised person, or a person designated under subsection (3), who is of the same sex as the child; and

 (b) in the presence of at least one other adult.

-(3) If it is reasonably necessary in order to do the search, an officer may designate another person to do the search or to assist in doing the search.
+(3) If it is reasonably necessary in order to do the search, an authorised person may designate another person to do the search or to assist in doing the search.

 (4) A person designated under subsection (3) —